jourm/TheCocktailCollection/README.md

 **Expected Outcome:** Form for creating recipe displays corectly and delete ingredient works once the recipe is submitted it is searcheable in the seachbar.
 **Outcome:** Form for creating recipe displays corectly and delete ingredient works once the recipe is submitted it is searcheable in the seachbar.

-**Test:** Comment on the newly created recipe twice, delete the comment.
+**Test:** Comment on the newly created recipe twice, delete one comment.
 **Expected Outcome:** Comments appears after being posted with visible delete button, and is removed when delete button is pressed.
+**Outcome:** Comments appears after being posted with visible delete button, and is removed when delete button is pressed.

+**Test:** Delete recepie.
+**Expected Outcome:** Recipe is deleted from database and can no longer be found when searching.
+**Outcome:** Recipe is deleted from database and can no longer be found when searching.

+**Test:** Try to delete, edit recipe and comments on a recipe created by another user.
+**Expected Outcome:** No delete or edit buttons avialble on the page.
+**Outcome:** No delete or edit buttons avialble on the page.

+**Test:** Delete recepie.
+**Expected Outcome:**
 **Outcome:**